steadysun-pmade/steadysun-pypi/README.md

 For detailed information about the API endpoints, parameters, and available data, please refer to the [Steadysun API Documentation](https://www.steady-sun.com/api-documentation/).

+## Package history (CHANGELOG)

+For detailed information on version updates of this package, please refer to the [CHANGELOG](./CHANGELOG.md).

 ## Contact

 For questions, issues, or support, feel free to reach out via email at <email@example.com>.